ThirVondukr/passlib/docs/install.rst

 * `SCrypt <https://pypi.python.org/pypi/scrypt>`_ (>= 0.6)

-   If installed, this will be used to provider support for the :class:`~passlib.hash.scrypt` hash algorithm.
+   If installed, this will be used to provide support for the :class:`~passlib.hash.scrypt` hash algorithm.
 If not installed, a MUCH slower builtin reference implementation will be used.

 .. versionchanged:: 1.7